esm7/obsidian-vimrc-support/README.md

 There are two ways to define JS-based commands.

 **The `jscommand` Ex command** defines a JS function that has an `editor: Editor` and `view: MarkdownView` arguments (see the [Obsidian API](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts) if you're not sure what these are).
-You define only the syntax of the function, in a single line wrapped by curly braces, e.g.:
+You define only the body of the function, in a single line wrapped by curly braces, e.g.:

 ```
 jscommand { console.log(editor.getCursor()); }